Algorithmic Pirogov-Sinai theory: Introduction

 In Section~\ref{secTaylor} we define polymer models and present both the cluster expansion and Taylor series for the log partition function.
 Under the condition of a zero-free region of the partition function in the complex plane, we give an efficient algorithm for approximating the partition function of a polymer model.

-In Section~\ref{secContourModels} we define the more sophisticated contour models from Pirogov-Sinai theory, and show that the algorithm of the previous section can be applied to approximate the partition function of a contour model under suitable hypotheses.
+In Section~\ref{secContourModels} we define the more sophisticated contour models from Pirogov--Sinai theory, and show that the algorithm of Section~\ref{secTaylor} can be applied to approximate the partition function of a contour model under suitable hypotheses.
 We discuss how to verify the main hypothesis, which is the convergence of the cluster expansion, in Section~\ref{secZeroFree}.
 By using a theorem of Borgs and Imbrie~\cite{borgs1989unified} we verify this condition for the Potts model and the hard-core model.

 In Section~\ref{secSample} we prove our main sampling results.
-To obtain an efficient sampling algorithm from the approximate counting algorithm we use the idea of self-reducibility, but instead of reducing vertex by vertex as is usually done we reduce contour by contour.

 Establishing our results for the torus $\tor$ requires some additional work and we carry this out in Section~\ref{secTorus}.
 In Section~\ref{secConclude} we conclude with some directions for future work.